Snowflake-Labs/sfquickstarts/site/sfguides/src/data_products_data_mesh_dbt/data_products_data_mesh_dbt.md

 TODO: should this be "click dbt Build button?"

-> aside positive
->
+### Additional features

-> In the above steps, you created tags and masking policies directly in Snowflake using SQL statements.
+- In the above steps, you created tags and masking policies directly in Snowflake using SQL statements.
 To scale this approach further, you can use dbt to manage these tags in configuration files and use a DataOps approach to apply the policies.
 Look into the [dbt-tags](https://dbt-tags.iflambda.com/latest/index.html) package from the dbt and Snowflake experts at Infinite Lambda.

 ### So what?!